-Over the last year and half, we have been working with a group of fabulous volunteers in the Wheaton area, who have helped us spread the word to the community about how to be a safe pedestrian, and how drivers can keep pedestrians safe.
-We are looking forward to developing a similar volunteer group in our next two target areas for pedestrian safety outreach: Bethesda and Silver Spring.
-Outreach efforts in these two areas started this past Fall and will continue for the next year.
+We have been working with a group of fabulous volunteers in the Wheaton area, who have helped us spread the word to the community about how to be a safe pedestrian, and how drivers can keep pedestrians safe.
+We are looking forward to developing a similar volunteer group in other areas where collisions are most frequent.

 The County’s Pedestrian Safety Initiative uses a three-pronged approach that coordinates Engineering, Education, and Enforcement with the intention of influencing pedestrian and driver behavior.
 You can learn more about our program by visiting our website: www.montgomerycountymd.gov/walk.
 As a volunteer, you will work with us to spread the pedestrian safety message.
 Prior to participating in outreach activities, we will provide a training session to explain the program and the core messages we communicate to the public.

 How do you become a pedestrian safety volunteer?
-Send an e-mail to or call Joana Conklin at the Department of Transportation, indicating your interest: email@example.com or 240-777-7195.
+Send an email to Shelley Johnson at the Department of Transportation, indicating your interest: firstname.lastname@example.org or call her at 240-777-2112.

 To view the Pedestrian Safety Volunteer Training Presentation, click here.

 We hope you decide to join our group and help to make our streets and sidewalks safer!